attowatt/i2c2midi/README.md

 **Version 3.1**
 - Added feature flag to use i2c2midi as USB device, using the Teensy Micro USB jack.
+- Fixed a bug where unknown I2C request messages would freeze the I2C bus.

 **Version 3.0 (MKII)**
 - Firmware for i2c2midi hardware MKII, adding USB Host functionality.